SU_P_09

 [i] Has this image changed over time?

-[r] I like him a lot more.
+[r] I like it much more.

 [i] Do you think this is due to life in the city itself?